-- Compare Analysis—Provide side-by-side comparison of several maps.
-For example, you could use this app to present the results from a variety of different analytic methods, the difference between household income in multiple places, or the difference between household income and home values in a single location.
-The app also provides the ability to open the pop-ups for the same feature in each map to compare the values.
+- Compare—Provide side-by-side or stacked comparison of two maps, two scenes, or one of each.
+For example, you could use this app to present the results from a variety of different analytic methods, the difference between household incomes in multiple places, or the difference between household income and home values in a single location.
+The app also provides the ability to open the pop-ups for the same feature in each map or scene to compare the values.

 - Story Map Series—This is a good choice when you have a large number of maps or locations to present or if you want to include text and other content with each map.

 - Story Map Swipe and Spyglass—Display the difference between two maps or between two layers in one map.
 For example, you could show the difference between current sea level and a projected rise in sea level, or visualize an area before and after a tornado where the user may want to closely inspect the difference between the scenarios at a large scale.
 This supports using the swipe or spyglass option by either configuring a swipe layer in one map or setting up two maps for comparison.

 Use the 3D Viewer app to interact with scenes.
 Provide a dual view of your area of interest with optional tools for navigating the scene, including slides and search.

 The apps in this category allow your users to interact with attributes and, in some cases, other services to facilitate a deeper exploration of the content of your map to create visual, interactive representations of your data.

 - Attachment Viewer—Provide an immersive experience for users to page through a layer's features and review image, video, and PDF attachments.
 This is a good choice for presenting data and images collected with ArcGIS apps such as ArcGIS Collector and ArcGIS Survey123.
 The app is optimized for use on both desktop and mobile browsers.